Written by Chris Boucher

 Directed by Michael E Briant

-Doctor Who is a British science fiction television series which has been around off and on since 1963.
+Doctor Who is a British science-fiction television series that has been around off and on since 1963.
 The main character is just known as “The Doctor” and is a Time Lord from the planet Gallifrey.
 This means he travels through time to various places.
 One of his favorite places to visit is Earth.
-Typically, he has a companion travelling with him, usually female, sometimes male, sometimes one of each.
+Typically, he has a companion traveling with him, usually female, sometimes male, sometimes one of each.
 He travels in a time machine known as a “Tardis” which is disguised as a British Police booth.

 In The Robots of Death, the Doctor is traveling with Leela (portrayed by Louise Jameson), A Xena-like woman from another world who despite all of her primal tendencies is quite intelligent and adaptable.
 She provides a good amount of comic relief in her responses to various situations which arise.